mdn/content/files/en-us/web/api/rtcencodedaudioframe/getmetadata/index.md

 The **`getMetadata()`** method of the {{domxref("RTCEncodedAudioFrame")}} interface returns an object containing the metadata associated with the frame.

-This includes information about the frame, including: audio encoding used, the synchronization source and contributing sources, and the sequence number (for incoming frames).
+This includes information about the frame, including the audio encoding used, the synchronization source and contributing sources, and the sequence number (for incoming frames).

 ## Syntax